smart-home-network-security/signature-extraction/README.md

 *Possible improvements: make the output more readable, add more information about the signature.*

 The profile.yaml is generated in the same folder as the pcap file.
-It contains the extracted signatures but can't also provide incorrect signatures.
+It contains the extracted signatures but can also provide incorrect signatures.
 It is recommended to check the generated profile.yaml file before using it ***and*** match the given information with those given in the terminal after the script execution.

 > [!TIP]
 > You can find the output of the script also in the pattern.txt file in the same folder as the pcap file.